History starts when

 during its period of use (SE).

-- it might take decades until some authorities declared official a
+- it might take decades until some

 given era (ERA).